Rodot-/Spectrum-Analysis-Tool/README.md

 To Run Software:

 	Place spec-PLATE-MJD-FIBER files into 'downloads/SDSS', or run Browser.py and downloads files of Interest, or run SpectraListReader (more documentation later).

-	Run Browser.py

-	Click "Run Matching"

-	Wait for Matching to complete
+Program contains sample files so this step is not necessary.

-	run "Plotting_Interface_5.py"
+	run "python Plotting_Interface_5.py"

+	If asked to build matches.rep, type 'y'